dtrelogan/react-formstate/docs/fileInputExample.md

       xhr.onload = (response) => {
         if (xhr.status === 200) {
-          // get the new image url from the reponse somehow
+          // get the new document url from the reponse somehow
           // how you do this will depend on your server's response resolve({ url: JSON.parse(xhr.responseText).url });
         } else {